linz/imagery/workflow-parameters/README.md

 - [ ] collection.json metadata
 ```

+### Step 2a: Label the Pull Request
+There are three options for labelling the pull request

+**1. No Label**
+- Github Action will trigger, but no argo submits will be called.
+- Useful for when modifying yamls within the `./workflow-parameters/` directory for reformatting purposes only.

+**2. `publish-odr-all`**
+- Will submit argo workflows for all **added** and **modified** files within the `./workflow-parameters/` directory

+**3. `publish-odr-added-only`**
+- Will submit argo workflows only for the **added files only** within the `./workflow-parameters/` directory.

-### Step 3: Submit Argo Workflow (Automated)
+### Step 3: Approve and Merge Pull Request -> Submit Argo Workflow (Automated)

 Once the pull request has been reviewed, approved, and merged the [publish-to-odr](../.github/workflows/publish-to-odr.yml) Github Action will run.
-This will sumbit a `publish-odr` argo workflow for any **changed or added yaml files** within the **workflow-parameters directory.**
+This will sumbit a `publish-odr` argo workflow for the parameters files filtered by the pull request label.

 ## Testing publish-to-odr.yml
 If making changes to the github actions please **don't** test the action using `publish-odr` and a `s3://nz-imagery` target, instead change the action to call `publish-copy` and use a temporary target like shown in the example above.